tahershaker/SUSE-Rancher-Prime-Guide/1-Install/NeuVector/1-Install-NeuVector-With-Rancher/README.md

     <img src="Images/step-7.png">
 </p>

-8. Now you can log in to NeuVector
+8. Now you can log in to NeuVector - Default username is admin, default password is admin. - You should change passwords after the deployment

 <p align="center">
     <img src="Images/step-8.png">